UffizziCloud/docs/docs/config/compose-spec.md

     port: 8080
 ```

-#### **continuous_preview**
+#### **continuous_previews**

 Continuous Previews (CP) are an automation-enabled best practice that encourages cross-functional teams to continuously collaborate during the development process by providing feedback on features that are still in progress.
 With CP, git topic branches are previewed using on-demand test environments before they are merged into a downstream branch.
 Continuous Previews settings are optional for Uffizzi Compose.

-When specified, the continuous previews policies is globally scoped, i.e. the policies apply to all services in the compose file This behavior can be overrided with the [service-level `x-uffizzi-continuous-preview` option](#x-uffizzi-continuous-preview)).
+When specified, the continuous previews policies is globally scoped, i.e. the policies apply to all services in the compose file This behavior can be overrided with the [service-level `x-uffizzi-continuous-previews` option](#x-uffizzi-continuous-previews)).

-This section contains example configurations supported by a `continuous_preview` definition.
+This section contains example configurations supported by a `continuous_previews` definition.

 ##### **deploy_preview_when_pull_request_is_opened**